 Painless vaginal bleeding.
 The blood is often bright red, and the bleeding can range from light to heavy.

 Symptoms of preterm labour.
 These include regular contractions and aches or pains in your lower back or belly.

 How is it diagnosed?

-Most cases of placenta previa are found during the second trimester when a woman has a routine ultrasound.
-Or it may be found when a pregnant woman has vaginal bleeding and gets an ultrasound to find out what is causing it.
-Some women don't find out that they have placenta previa until they have bleeding at the start of labour.
+Most cases of placenta previa are found during the second trimester during a routine ultrasound.
+Or it may be found when a person has vaginal bleeding during pregnancy and gets an ultrasound to find out what is causing it.
+Some people don't find out that they have placenta previa until they have bleeding at the start of labour.

-A pelvic examination will not be done unless you need a C-section right away.
+A pelvic examination will be avoided unless you need a C-section right away.
 A pelvic examination could injure the placenta and cause heavier bleeding.

 How is placenta previa treated?

 The kind of treatment you will have depends on:

 How the problem is affecting your health and your baby's health.